Algebraic Algorithms for Fractional Linear Matroid Parity via Non-commutative Rank: Preliminaries

-In general, the rank and nc-rank of a linear matrix $A$ satisfy that $\rank A \le \ncrank A \le 2 \rank A$~\citep[Corollary~2]{Fortin2004}.
-Generalizing the König--Egeváry theorem for bipartite matching and Edmonds' matroid intersection theorem, \citet{Fortin2004} presented the following min-max type formulation for nc-rank.
+In general, the rank and nc-rank of a linear matrix $A$ satisfy $\rank A \le \ncrank A \le 2 \rank A$~\cite[Corollary~2]{Fortin2004}.
+Generalizing the König--Egeváry theorem for bipartite matching and Edmonds' matroid intersection theorem, Fortin and Reutenauer~\cite{Fortin2004} presented the following min-max type formulation for nc-rank.